A new construction of lens spaces: Torus cobordism of

 \section{Torus cobordism of $L(p; q_1, \ldots, q_n)$}

 In this section we discuss the $T^{n+1}$-equivariant cobordism of lens spaces $L(p; q_1, \ldots, q_n)$.
-We recall the definition of $T^{k}$-equivariant cobordism for $T^k$-manifolds where $k$ is a positive integer. \begin{defn} Two same dimensional oriented closed smooth manifolds $M_1$ and $M_2$ with effective $T^k$-actions are said to be $T^k$-{\em equivariantly cobordant} if there exists an oriented $T^k$ manifold $W$ with boundary $\partial W $ such that $\partial W $ is equivariantly diffeomorphic to $ M_1 \sqcup (-M_2)$ under an orientation preserving diffeomorphism.
+First, we recall the definition of $T^{k}$-equivariant cobordism for $T^k$-manifolds where $k$ is a positive integer. \begin{defn} Two same dimensional oriented closed smooth manifolds $M_1$ and $M_2$ with effective $T^k$-actions are said to be $T^k$-{\em equivariantly cobordant} if there exists an oriented $T^k$-manifold $W$ with boundary $\partial W $ such that $\partial W $ is equivariantly homeeomorphic to $ M_1 \sqcup (-M_2)$ under an orientation preserving homeomorphism.
 Here $-M_2$ represents the reverse orientation of $M_2$.
-When a $T^k$-manifold $M$ is the boundary of an oriented $T^k$-manifold with boundary, $M$ is called $T^k$-{\em equivariantly null cobordant}. \end{defn} From the definition of the manifold $L(\bigtriangleup^n, \xi)$ it is clear that $T^{n+1}$-action depends on the characteristic function $\xi$.
+When a $T^k$-manifold $M$ is the boundary of an oriented $T^k$-manifold with boundary, $M$ is called $T^k$-{\em equivariantly oriented boundary}. \end{defn} From the definition of the manifold $L(\Delta^n, \xi)$ it is clear that $T^{n+1}$-action depends on the characteristic function $\xi$.
 We denote the equivariant cobordism class of $L(p; q_1, \ldots, q_n)$ by $[L(p; q_1, \ldots, q_n)]_{\delta}$ where $\delta$ represents the action.
-We discuss the equivariant cobordism of $3$-dimensional, $5$-dimensional, and higher dimensional lens spaces speperately in the following subsections.
+We discuss the equivariant cobordism of $3$-dimensional, $5$-dimensional, and higher dimensional lens spaces separately in the following subsections.
 Given $a_0, \ldots, a_k \in \ZZ$, we denote greatest common divisor of them by $\gcd\{a_0, \ldots, a_k\}$.